UB Semester in London

 University at Buffalo (SUNY) is pleased to sponsor a study abroad program in conjunction with CAPA The Global Education Network in the heart of London, one of the most vibrant, cultural, and truly global cities in the world.
 The program provides an insider’s view of London by combining comparative coursework on cutting-edge social issues, the opportunity to pursue independent research, and a professional internship for academic credit.
 The internships are designed to integrate students into a local organization and provide students with an opportunity to enhance intercultural skills and career prospects while making an active contribution to the company or organization.
 In today’s complex world and competitive job market, the decision to study abroad may be one of the best decisions you ever make.
 No wonder most students who study abroad rate their experience as one of the most important of their undergraduate career!

-SOC 467 Sociology and Social Policy (3 Credits) REQUIRED
+SOC 467 Sociology and Social Policy (3 Credits, letter grade) REQUIRED

 Using London as our classroom, we will critically evaluate how sociological and other social science research approaches can affect the development, revision, and application of social policies in different contexts.
 Studying in London will give us an opportunity to apply an “outsider” perspective to learn about UK social policy, combined with enough distance from home to understand our own social policies better.
 We will examine legislative and economic issues related citizens’ daily lives, through analysis of social policies such as, income support, affordable housing, environment and planning and sustainable urban development.
 Non-sociology/interdisciplinary students may be able to count this course towards meeting requirements for their major, subject to approval from their departments.

-SOC 358 Sociology of Food (3 Credits) REQUIRED
+SOC 352: Sociology of Consumption and Sustainability (3 Credits, letter grade) REQUIRED

 The intellectual content of the London experience can be tailored to meet students’ specific needs and interests by completing an independent study (subject to agreement on expectations with the instructor, for 1-3 hours of academic credit)).
 For sociology and IDP majors, independent studies could involve intensive review of theoretical and research literature on a focused topic ,or supervised research associated with internships.
 Non-sociology students may be able to arrange with professors in their own majors to do a “distance” independent study for credit in a non-sociology course, subject to approval from their departments.
 Individual students are responsible for making all independent study arrangements with an appropriate professor and having them approved by the Program Director by December 1, 2016.
 The purpose of the independent study is to make London experiences about YOU.